codecygen/098-MySQL-Sequelize/README.md

 # Additional Notes:
 - zlib and bcrypt used for this project.
 - All the sequelize related notes can be found in "dataManipulation.js" and "userModel.js".

+# Keywords:
+- **sequelize-associations**: it is useful to create associations for different tables for one to one, one to many and many to many relations.